EM51641/SuperOption/README.md

-Hi this is an application we created to price options(American as well as European), do technical charting on stocks and screen options based on thousands of stocks listed on the market.
+Do technical charting on stocks and screen options based on thousands of stocks listed on the market.

 Warning:This application is provided for general illustrative purposes only and does not constitute investment advice.